Alocaspi/Polymers-Kinetic-Mechanisms/PS/README.md

 ## Mechanism description

-For the semidetailed and reduced mechanisms, the starting polymer at room temperature is described by the species P-C16H16-P. For the skeletal model, the starting species is P-C32H32-P.
-Since the glass transition involves small heat fluxes, the initial species represents also the solid-phase polymer.
+For all mechanisms, the starting polymer at room temperature is described by the species P-C16H16-P. Since the glass transition involves small heat fluxes, the initial species represents also the solid-phase polymer.
 Polymer species in OpenSMOKE++ are required to be defined in gas-phase as well but do not have physical meaning.